-- 9.12 There are a number of resources available to local planning authorities to assist them in planning for Gypsy and Traveller provision, including resources from the Planning Advisory Service (PAS) and the Royal Town Planning Institute (RTPI), which are presented in Appendix B. In addition, the Local Government Agency and Local Government Association have resources available for local authorities working with Traveller communities to identify sites for new provision, these include dedicated learning aids for elected members28. - 9.13 Work undertaken by PAS29 identified ways in which the planning process can increase the supply of authorised Gypsy and Traveller pitches.
-The RTPI has developed a series of Good Practice notes for local planning authorities.
-Both are summarised at Appendix B.
+9.14 There are a number of resources available to local planning authorities to assist them in planning for Gypsy and Traveller provision, including resources from the Planning Advisory Service (PAS) and the Royal Town Planning Institute (RTPI), which are presented in Appendix B. In addition, the Local Government Agency and Local Government Association have resources available for local authorities working with Traveller communities to identify sites for new provision, these include dedicated learning aids for elected members30.

-28 I&DeA (now Local Government Agency) local leadership academy providing Gypsy and Traveller sites
+30 I&DeA (now Local Government Agency) local leadership academy providing Gypsy and Traveller sites